joey-caron/my-eportfolio/index.md

 **<code>You can watch the video <a href="https://youtu.be/VLXJZ9kP_cU">here</a>.</code>**

 **The entirety of this project, three rounds of enhancements on a artifact from a previous course at SNHU, was completed on a single artifact from my CS 410 Reverse Software Engineering course.
-It was originally designed as a customer tracking program for an investment company, accessed through a text only terminal window, and was vvery minimal.**
+It was originally designed as a customer tracking program for an investment company, accessed through a text only terminal window, and was very minimal.**

 #### Project 1: Software Design and Engineering